Vítor Pereira (footballer, born 1968): Flamengo

-Shortly after leaving Corinthians, Pereira was appointed at CR Flamengo also of the Brazilian top flight.
-On 28 January 2023, his team lost the Supercopa do Brasil 4–3 to Sociedade Esportiva Palmeiras.
-His second defeat took place on 7 February, 3–2 against Al Hilal SFC in the semi-finals of the FIFA Club World Cup after playing the entire second half with one player less.
-Later that month, they were beaten on penalties by Ecuador's C.S.D.
-Independiente del Valle in the Recopa Sudamericana (1–1 over two legs).
+Shortly after leaving Corinthians, Pereira was appointed at Flamengo also of the Brazilian top flight.
+On 28 January 2023, his team lost the Supercopa do Brasil 4–3 to Palmeiras.
+His second defeat took place on 7 February, 3–2 against Al Hilal in the semi-finals of the FIFA Club World Cup after playing the entire second half with one player less.
+Later that month, they were beaten on penalties by Ecuador's Independiente del Valle in the Recopa Sudamericana (1–1 over two legs).